What to know about abortion rulings, bills and campaigns as the US marks Roe anniversary

 Abortion opponents also rallied last week in Washington with a context that's different from past editions of the annual March for Life.
 There's no longer a nationwide right to abortion and 14 states have bans on abortion at all stages of pregnancy.
 But the political fallout has boosted their opponents more than them.

-There were still some traditional anti-abortion rallies, including one in St. Paul, Minnesota, where an estimated 2,000 people attended, with many placing what organizers described as life-size models of fetuses on the steps of the state Capitol in protest of policies that protect abortion access.
+There were still some traditional anti-abortion rallies, including one in St. Paul, Minnesota, where an estimated 2,000 people attended, with many placing life-size models of fetuses on the steps of the state Capitol in protest of policies that protect abortion access.

 Here's what to know about several developments.